 3. If you correctly entered your PIN, the light should turn green.
 You can then open your door.

 The first time you use the lock, you may see a red light and the door won't open as the system retrieves your credentials.
-Wait a few minutes and repeat the card tap and PIN.
+Wait a few minutes and try your mobile device again; enter your PIN.
 You will see a green light and your door will open.

 IN120 locks do not have a PIN pad.
-Tap your DukeCard or smart device against the lock.
+Tap your mobile device against the lock.
 The light on the lock will turn green and the door will open.
 If your card was denied, the light will turn red.

 Enter your four-digit PIN while the light on your lock shows amber.
 If you correctly enter your PIN, the light will turn green and you can open your door.